 Meetings, Meetings, and more Meetings

-LifeRing offers meetings in the United States, Canada, and other selected countries of the world.
+LifeRing offers face-to-face group meetings in the United States, Canada, and other selected countries of the world.
 Meetings take place every week at the same time and location.
 They are free and open to the public.
 There is no need to make prior arrangements or set up an appointment.
 Just come on in, sit down and enjoy the experience.
 Click here to find a local meeting.
-If you can't find a meeting close to you, LifeRing has a vibrant online community with online meetings, email lists, Ning, Delphi Forum, and ePals - a service for one-to-one communication by email or personal letter.
+If you can't find a face-to-face meeting close to you, LifeRing has a vibrant online community with online meetings, email lists, Delphi Forum, and ePals - a service for one-to-one communication by email or personal letter.
 Click on a link and explore your recovery options.

 If you're looking to get clean and sober or just thinking about it, reading is a good way to learn about recovery.
 You can start with two books from LifeRing Press: Empowering Your Sober Self - a general introduction to LifeRing, and Recovery by Choice, a Workbook - a guide to help you build an abstinence-based Personal Recovery Program.
 For those people who want a better understanding of how a LifeRing meeting works you can read How Was Your Week.
 These books are available at the LifeRing Bookstore.

 Looking for a way to help yourself and your community?
 Start a face-to-face LifeRing meeting.
 We are always looking for motivated people to start new LifeRing meetings.
 If you are interested, you need to have six months of sobriety and a desire for a challenge in life.
 Starting a new meeting is not easy, but it can be a rewarding experience, both for yourself and others.
 Click here for more information.